tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 - upgrading old aggregates.
 - dropping aggregates.

-Looks more convenient having few aggregate, in a development and prototyping stage.
+It looks more convenient having few aggregate, in a development and prototyping stage because this will simplify testing, prototyping, building the application service layer.

-This will simplify testing, prototyping, building the application service layer.
+Consider that having everithing in a single aggregate would mean that the application service layer will be able to handle all the models with few lines of code (just building single command for the repository)

 However, at a later stage, a proper refactoring is probably needed by moving models to different aggregates or creating new aggregates for performance reasons.